PostHog/posthog.com/contents/tutorials/toolbar.md

 ![The create action modal showing the selector text box being used to edit the selector](../images/tutorials/toolbar/type-it.gif)

-Or in the same modal click "Edit the selector" to use our CSS Selector picker to build the selector you want.
+Or in the same modal, click "Edit the selector" to use our element picker to build the selector you want.

 ![The selector modal being used to discover the more meaningful selector](../images/tutorials/toolbar/toolbar-selector-edit.gif)